Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces for

 \section{Constructing $p$-norm Reproducing Kernel Banach Spaces for $1<p<\infty$}

 \sectionmark{Constructing $p$-norm RKBS for $1<p<\infty$}

 In this section we mainly focus on how to set up the $p$-norm RKBSs for $1<p<\infty$ such that their reproducing kernels are the given generalized Mercer kernels.
 The main idea is to show that these $p$-norm RKBSs and the standard $p$-norm space of countable sequences have the same geometrical structures.
-Moreover we can verify the imbedding and compactness of the $p$-norm RKBSs.
+Moreover, we verify the imbedding, compactness, and universal approximation of the $p$-norm RKBSs.